The Sydney Harbour Bridge is one of the world’s most famous bridges and a symbol of both Sydney and Australia.

 - Dorman Long’s head engineer on the project, Sir Ralph Freeman, did much of the bridge’s design work, and many consider him to be the bridge’s true main engineer, not John Bradfield.

 - 1400 people worked on the Sydney Harbor Bridge.
-16 of them lost their lives during construction, only 2 of which died from falling off the bridge.
+16 of them lost their lives during construction, and only 2 of them died from falling off the bridge.

-- Hundreds of families living on either side of the bridge were displaced for the construction.
+- The construction displaced hundreds of families living on either side of the bridge.

 - The bridge was built out from either side of the harbor, meeting at the middle in 1930.